CyberShadow/steamguides/README.md

 2. Find your guide ID in the URL bar.
    E.g. for http://steamcommunity.com/sharedfiles/manageguide/?id=1234567890, the guide ID is 1234567890.
 3. Create a new directory for your guide.
-4. Create a text file, called `guideid.txt`, which contains the ID (and nothing else).
+4. In the directory, create a text file, called `guideid.txt`, which contains the ID (and nothing else).

 Although you can use this software with existing guides, note that it will irreversibly **overwrite** the entire guide while uploading.